wz790/Fedora-Noble-Setup/README.md

 ### System Snapshots

-If you're using Btrfs (default in newer Fedora), you can take snapshots.
+If you're using Btrfs (default in newer Fedora), you can take snapshots with [btrfs assistant](https://gitlab.com/btrfs-assistant/btrfs-assistant).

 ```bash
 sudo dnf install -y btrfs-assistant btrbk snapper